jackw01/MicroMonitor/README.md

 Full-featured system monitoring menubar app for macOS with support for SMC sensors

 ## Note
-As of 2019, MicroMonitor does not run on macOS Mojave and cannot be compiled in the current version of Xcode.
+As of August 2019, MicroMonitor does not run on macOS Mojave and cannot be compiled in the current version of Xcode.

+As of August 2020, Apple appears to have flagged MicroMonitor as malware and blocks it from running on macOS Catalina.

 ### Features:
 * CPU, memory, disk, and network usage monitoring